|

 I'm down to one mosquito fish, probably due to the low pH, but lots of snails, and the plants were still alive.

-a rarity, but certain factors have made themselves very clear over the last 5 years.
+Fall 2006 update: The mini pond in full sun with perfect clarity isn't a rarity, but certain factors have made themselves very clear over the last 5 years.

 Easy clear water without excessive algae growth in full sun depends on the absence of certain things.
 Those